unoplatform/uno/doc/blog/201901-WebAssembly-Projects-and-debugging.md

-# Introducing Uno WebAssembly Projects and Debugging
+# Introducing Uno Platform WebAssembly Projects and C# Debugging

 The progress on the Uno Platform support for WebAssembly has been steady, along with the mono runtime making large improvements in the support for a debugging experience.